Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/input-output/delimiter-auto-completion.md

 Delimiter auto-completers are language services that implement the [IDelimiterAutoCompleter](xref:ActiproSoftware.Text.Analysis.IDelimiterAutoCompleter) interface.
 A built-in [DelimiterAutoCompleter](xref:ActiproSoftware.Text.Analysis.Implementation.DelimiterAutoCompleter) class is included that fully implements [IDelimiterAutoCompleter](xref:ActiproSoftware.Text.Analysis.IDelimiterAutoCompleter) and makes it easy for a language to support auto-completion of these delimiter pairs:

-- Angle braces (disabled by default)
+- Angle braces, `<` and `>` (disabled by default)
-- Curly braces
+- Curly braces, `{` and `}`
-- Double quotes
+- Parenthesis, `(` and `)`
-- Parenthesis
+- Square braces, `[` and `]`
-- Single quotes (disabled by default)
+- Double quotes, `"`
-- Square braces
+- Single quotes, `'`  (disabled by default)

 The various supported brace match options can be turned on or off with properties such as [DelimiterAutoCompleter](xref:ActiproSoftware.Text.Analysis.Implementation.DelimiterAutoCompleter).[CanCompleteSquareBraces](xref:ActiproSoftware.Text.Analysis.Implementation.DelimiterAutoCompleter.CanCompleteSquareBraces).

 By default, this auto-completer will just perform basic text scanning when determining if delimiters are valid for auto-completion.
-However this can cause issues when examining an open parenthesis and the character is within a string or comment, meaning it's not really a code-oriented parenthesis.
-Thus the auto-completer also provides optional token IDs that can be set for each character.
+However, this can cause issues when examining an open parenthesis and the character is within a string or comment, meaning it's not really a code-oriented parenthesis.
+Thus, the auto-completer also provides optional token IDs that can be set for each character.
 When a potential open delimiter is found and a related token ID is specified, it will double-check that the token at the offset has that token ID.
 This eliminates the problem.
 Properties such as [DelimiterAutoCompleter](xref:ActiproSoftware.Text.Analysis.Implementation.DelimiterAutoCompleter).[OpenParenthesisTokenId](xref:ActiproSoftware.Text.Analysis.Implementation.DelimiterAutoCompleter.OpenParenthesisTokenId) are available for indicating the token IDs.

 ## Registering a Delimiter Auto-Completer with a Syntax Language